MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-microsoft-teams-app.md

 ### Install the Power BI app for Teams automatically

 Are you a Power BI admin or a Teams admin?
 By default, the Power BI app for Teams will be installed automatically in some circumstances.
 See [Install the Power BI app for Teams automatically](../admin/service-admin-portal.md#install-the-power-bi-app-for-teams-automatically) for details.
 You can also encourage broader usage by pinning the app proactively in Teams through an app setup policy.
 It's useful to include Power BI as a pinned app, so users in Teams can easily find and use data.
+Automatic installation will start occurring after November 1, 2021 for users who visit the Power BI service and meet the criteria.

-As a Power BI end user, you may see a notification in the Power BI service notification pane that the Microsoft Teams app was automatically installed.
+Power BI end users may see a notification in the Power BI service notification pane that the Microsoft Teams app was automatically installed.

 :::image type="content" source="media/service-microsoft-teams-app/teams-auto-install-notification.png" alt-text="Notification that the Microsoft Teams app was automatically installed.":::